VEZY/PlantBiophysics.jl/docs/src/models/light.md

 (aPPFD=leaf.status.aPPFD, Ra_SW_f=leaf.status.Ra_SW_f)
 ```

+!!! compat "Historical ARCHIMED model files"
+    PlantBiophysics does not parse ARCHIMED light-model YAML or provide a
+    per-organ `Translucent` copier.
+Use `ArchimedLight.read_models` for those
+    optical definitions and distribute the computed light outputs as shown
+    below.
+To ignore light interception, omit the light application; a no-op
+    model is unnecessary.

 ## Couple one 3D light simulation to many leaves

 For geometrically explicit plants, use one scene-scale ArchimedLight writer and